aptible/aptible-api-ruby/README.md

 token = Aptible::Auth::Token.create(email: 'user0@example.com', password: 'password')
 ```

-From here, you can interact with the Authorization API however you wish:
+From here, you can interact with the API however you wish:

 ```ruby
 api = Aptible::Api.new(token: token)